The 2018 Corn Hill Arts Festival Lineup of 9 Historic Streets

 What to experience at the Helio Health Main Stage Area

 You can find the Helio Health Main Stage between Edinburgh Street and Adams Street, simply follow the delicious aromas and upbeat music and you’re on your way.
 Dedicated to entertainment and relaxation this is the destination for all the sights, sounds and smells that come together for this splendid community effort.
 Featuring a total of seven performances across the two day Festival, there is an act to fit every genre.
 Saturday afternoon Danielle Ponder and The Tomorrow People will bring powerful soul that will lift you out of your seat.
 Then unwind on Sunday with the reggae beats of Majestics.
-To see a full Helio Health Main Stage Music Line-up visit: http://cornhillartsfestival.com/entertainment/main-stage/
+To see a full Helio Health Main Stage Music Line-up visit: https://cornhillartsfestival.com/entertainment/main-stage/

 The spotlight performance on Saturday, July 14th is the Tribute to the Music of 1969 performed by Inside Out.
 The performance is set to take place at 12:00 pm and include over an hour of iconic 60s hits.
 The performance is the culminating finish of the 1969 Revival Parade scheduled to begin on Saturday at 11:00 am.
 Don’t just let us have all the fun, we welcome all guests to attend in their grooviest garb!